 Said, done: I started in the early evening, a few hours and three geocaches later, I discovered a perfect place for a bivouac under dense trees that keep the rain out.
 Luckily I had packed a big garbage bag for my backpack and shoes!
 A small campfire gave consolation and tea-water, and quickly I rolled on my mattress and slept soon.

-Although there are much lighter and less packable bivouac sacks, this one seems to be neat and stable.
-At the foot end, a zipper is installed, which I also leave open immediately, to achieve some ventilation.
-The sleeping bag fits in perfectly, but the creeping in is a bit artistic.
-It was also cumbersome to find a sleeping position that was comfortable on the one hand, and prevented the bivvy sack's headboard from lying on the other.
-From sleeping comfort in the night I can not report, since I just slept 🙂
+There are bivouac bags that are significantly lighter and packable, but this seems to be neat and stable.
+At the foot end there is a zipper, which I also leave open to get some ventilation.
+The sleeping bag fits perfectly, but crawling in is a bit artistic.
+It was also cumbersome to find a sleeping position that was comfortable on the one hand, and on the other hand prevented the head part of the bivouac sack from lying on the face.
+I can't tell you about the comfort of sleeping at night, because I just slept 🙂

 In the morning it was a bit clammy, because quite a lot of condensation had accumulated.
 My synthetic sleeping bag was quite moist from the outside.
 I turned the bivy bag 'on the left', shook it vigorously a few times, packed everything, allowed myself a quick breakfast with cereal and coffee, and stomped through the drizzle toward home.